King Yi of Yan

-He was the son of Duke Wen of Yan.
-He came to the throne after his father's death, in the same year, Yan was attacked by Qi and lost ten cities.
+He was the son of Duke Wen II of Yan (燕後文公).
+He came to the throne after his father's death, in the same year, Yan was attacked by the Qi state and lost ten cities.
 He sent Su Qin to Qi and successfully persuaded King Xuan of Qi to return these cities.

 In 323 BC, He promoted himself the king.
 However, during the last three years of his reign, the court was controlled by the powerful chancellor Su Qin.
 King Yi died in 321 BC, succeeded by his son Kuai.